GoogleCloudPlatform/blueprints/catalog/gitops/configsync/README.md

 3. Automatically apply your config changes to your Config Controller cluster on merge

+NOTE: cluster-name must not exceed 25 characters in length, as it is included in the service account ID which has a maximum character length.

 ## Setters

 |      Name       |      Value      | Type | Count |